Knockout-Contrib/KoGrid/README.md

  - Add an amd module output to the build process
  - Add cell selection and improve row selection

+To see the grid in action please see the [example page] (http://cwohlman.github.io/KoGrid/)

 #koGrid : A Knockout DataGrid#

 __Contributors:__